How to use Canon lenses: specialist lenses

 The lens swivels around as you make these adjustments, which can be unnerving at first, but they’re pretty robust tubes of glass.
-Despite Canon’s tilt-shift lenses having the ‘EF’ prefix, they’re all manual focus.
+They’re all manual focus too, but Live View makes it easy to manual focus.

 33 Get creative with a macro lens